matthiaskoenig/dfba/guidelines/DFBA models in SBML.md

 DFBA Implementation based on these rules and guidelines are provided by [iBioSim](http://www.async.ece.utah.edu/ibiosim) or [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/).
 All supplementary information, including the latest version of this document as well as example models implementing the DFBA rules and guidelines, are provided in at [https://github.com/matthiaskoenig/dfba](https://github.com/matthiaskoenig/dfba).

+We expect readers to be familiar with the concepts of SBML and the `fbc` and `comp` packages and refer to the respective specifications [http://sbml.org/Documents/Specifications](http://sbml.org/Documents/Specifications) for additional information.
+Also we expect readers to be familiar with the concepts of DFBA and refer to the respective literature.

 The following conventions are used throughout this document:
 * Required rules are stated via **MUST**, i.e., DFBA models in SBML must implement these rules.
 * Guidelines which are recommended to be followed are indicated by **SHOULD**, i.e., it is good practice to follow these guidelines, but they are not required for an executable and reproducible DFBA model encoded in SBML.
 The provided implmentations by [iBioSim](http://www.async.ece.utah.edu/ibiosim) and [sbmlutils](https://github.com/matthiaskoenig/sbmlutils/) will run the DFBA even if these recommendations are not followed.